Richard-NL/todolist/README.md

 - PHP

 ## Code elaboration
-### Template
+### Templates
-The Twig template engine is used for the layout of this app.

 #### App layout
+For the layout I used the Twig template engine in combination with twitter bootstrap.
-The layout for the whole app can be found  in "src/Rsh/Bundle/TodolistBundle/Resources/views/layout.html.twig" Basically it is a twitter bootstrap default template.
+The layout for the whole app can be found  in "src/Rsh/Bundle/TodolistBundle/Resources/views/layout.html.twig".

 #### Task CRUD templates
 The templates for managing tasks are as followed: